ans-group/docs.ukfast.co.uk/source/cloud/flex/lbaas/config_https_termination_cli.md

 +---------------+-----------------------------------------------------------------------------------------+
 ```

 With the `Secret href` for both the certificate and private key, a container to arrange these secrets must now be constructed.
-Using the following command, replace the URL of the certificate field with the Secret href for your certificate, and apply the same process for the URL of the private key.
+Using the following command, replace the URL in the `certificate` field with the Secret href for your certificate, and do the same for the URL of the `private key`.

 ```bash
 barbican secret container create --name='ssl_certificate_container' --type='certificate' --secret="certificate=https://api.openstack.ecloud.co.uk:9311/v1/secrets/17cab2a5-98d2-4f50-a4cd-374c6b1a8c56" --secret="private_key=https://api.openstack.ecloud.co.uk:9311/v1/secrets/456392b3-345e-4c76-af2d-2b84d7cad6c9"
 ```

-If this is successful, you should receive a final output from Barbican, providing a Container href as shown below.
+If this is successful, you will receive a final output from Barbican, providing a `Container href` as shown below.
+Again note this down as you will need it to complete the process.

 ```
 +----------------+--------------------------------------------------------------------------------------------+